MillerLab-UCDavis/Voxit/README.md

 # VOXIT: Vocal Analysis Tools
 Automated analysis of voice-speech parameters in audio recordings, by [Lee M. Miller](https://millerlab.faculty.ucdavis.edu/) in collaboration with [Marit J. MacArthur](https://writing.ucdavis.edu/people/mjmacart/) and Robert Ochshorn (author of [Gentle](http://lowerquality.com/gentle/) and [Drift](http://drift3.lowerquality.com)).
-Standalone executable does NOT require a Matlab license; using the full editable codebase does.\
+A Python version of Voxit is under development.
+Currently, the standalone executable does NOT require a Matlab license; using the full editable codebase does.\
 \
 Please, PLEASE let us know if you are using Voxit -- this will help us continue the project!
 Just add your name and affiliation in the Discussion (see button above) entitled "Voxit users: please add your name!"